-The Company, through K2 and its investment in underlying companies, holds financial instruments that are not quoted in active markets in the form of unquoted shares of the Portfolio Companies.
-In the absence of an active market, the fair value of such unquoted investments has been determined based on the fair value of the underlying net assets of the Portfolio Companies for which there are no contracted exits.
-The major components of the net assets of remaining invested Portfolio Companies is the land owned by it and any development and/or any capital work in progress, and its related borrowings.
-Their net assets also include other current assets and liabilities.
-The fair value of the investments held by K2 and its underlying companies in the Portfolio Companies has been determined based on the net assets of these Portfolio Companies, as adjusted for:
+In the absence of an active market, the fair value of such unquoted investments as at 31 March 2017 was determined based on the fair value of the underlying net assets of the Portfolio Companies for which there were no contracted exits.
+The major components of the net assets of remaining invested Portfolio Companies was the land owned by it and any development and/or any capital work in progress, and its related borrowings.
+Their net assets also included other current assets and liabilities.
+The fair value of the investments held by K2 and its underlying companies in the Portfolio Companies was determined based on the net assets of these Portfolio Companies, as adjusted for: